 Who is the program for?

-Anyone between 18 to 30 is welcome!
-Jewish and non-Jewish, BIPoC, Rom*nja and Sinti*zze, poor, migrant, queer, trans and nonbinary and disabled people are all encouraged to participate.
+Anyone between 18 to 35 is welcome!
+Jewish and non-Jewish, Black and Indigenous People, People of Color, Rom*nja and Sinti*zze, poor, migrant, queer, trans and nonbinary and disabled people are all encouraged to participate.
 This project is fascinating and important for everyone.
 And especially if you’re interested in arts and culture, tired of listening to lectures and fed up with German debates about commemoration - this project might be just the thing for you.
 Unfortunately, there are only 30 spots available in total – so act fast!

 How much does it cost?

 And all this amidst a pandemic.
 But this was the idea: now especially, when a lot of other events can’t happen, we wanted to create something new - here and now.
 Of course, in a responsible way – we’ll keep you up to date regarding the health guidelines.
-Last summer, we ran an entire festival under Covid-safe conditions and are already working on ideas for Generation J. We’re not currently planning an online program.
+2021, we ran Generation J already under Covid-safe conditions.
+We are also confident to do so in 2022.
+We’re not currently planning an online program.

+In Thuringia.
+Why there?
 For the past 20 years, Weimar - a historical town at the heart of Eastern Germany - has been home to Yiddish Summer, one of the largest intercultural Yiddish festivals in Europe (something that many people, at least in Germany, don’t know).
-Which is why we want to introduce Yiddish Summer to you.
-Its world-class concerts and special atmosphere are integral to our program.
-As Generation J participants, you’ll get free entrance to Yiddish Summer Weimar events.
-Learn more about the festival at https://yiddishsummer.eu/
+As a project, Generation J is deeply entangled with the ideas and values of YSW.
+Therefore we want to spend time in Weimar and introduce the YSW to you.
+Learn more about the festival at https://yiddishsummer.eu/.

 Many people demand special accommodations that we might not have yet considered.
 Please inform us in the registration form about any special needs or requests you may have - whether wheelchair accessibility, time for prayer, hearing assistance, kosher food, unisex bathrooms...
 If you’re unsure, feel free to contact us directly.